spoorn/media-to-ascii/README.md

 $ mediatoascii --help
 mediatoascii 0.1.0
 spoorn
 CLI and utilities for converting media files (images/videos) to ascii outputs (output media file or print to console).
 Supports most standard image formats, and video formats.

-USAGE:
-    mediatoascii [OPTIONS] <--image-path <IMAGE_PATH>|--video-path <VIDEO_PATH>>
+Usage: mediatoascii.exe [OPTIONS] <--image-path <IMAGE_PATH>|--video-path <VIDEO_PATH>>

-OPTIONS:
+Options:
       --image-path <IMAGE_PATH>
           Input Image file.
-One of image_path, or video_path must be populated
+One of image_path, or video_path must be populated --video-path <VIDEO_PATH>

-        --video-path <VIDEO_PATH>
           Input Video file.
-One of image_path, or video_path must be populated
+One of image_path, or video_path must be populated --scale-down <SCALE_DOWN>

-        --scale-down <SCALE_DOWN>
           Multiplier to scale down input dimensions by when converting to ASCII.
-For large frames, recommended to scale down more so output file size is more reasonable [default:
+For large frames, recommended to scale down more so output file size is more reasonable.
+Affects output quality.
+Note: the output dimensions will also depend on the `font-size` setting [default: 1]
-            1]
+      --font-size <FONT_SIZE>
+          Font size of the ascii characters.
+Defaults to 12.0.
+Affects output quality.
+This directly affects the scaling of the output resolution as we "expand" each pixel to fit the Cascadia font to this size.
+Note: this is not in "pixels" per-se, but will roughly scale the output to a multiple of this [default: 12]
       --height-sample-scale <HEIGHT_SAMPLE_SCALE>
           Rate at which we sample from the pixel rows of the frames.
-This affects how stretched the output ascii is in the vertical or y-axis [default: 2.4]
+This affects how stretched the output ascii is vertically due to discrepancies in the width-to-height ratio of the Cascadia font, and the input/output media dimensions.
+This essentially lets you shrink/squeeze the ascii text horizontally, without affecting output frame resolution.
+If you see text overflowing to the right of the output frame(s), or cut off short, you can try tuning this setting.
+Larger values stretch the output.
+The default magic number is 2.046.
+See https://github.com/spoorn/media-to-ascii/issues/2 for in-depth details [default: 2.046]
   -i, --invert
           Invert ascii greyscale ramp (For light backgrounds.
 Default OFF is for dark backgrounds.)
       --overwrite
-            Overwrite any output file if it already exists
+          Overwrite any output file if it already exists --max-fps <MAX_FPS>

-        --max-fps <MAX_FPS>
           Max FPS for video outputs.
 If outputting to video file, `use_max_fps_for_output_video` must be set to `true` to honor this setting.
 Ascii videos in the terminal default to max_fps=10 for smoother visuals
       --as-text
           For images, if output_file_path is specified, will save the ascii text as-is to the output rather than an image file
   -o, --output-file-path <OUTPUT_FILE_PATH>
           Output file path.
 If omitted, output will be written to console.
-Supports most image formats, and .mp4 video outputs
+Supports most image formats, and .mp4 video outputs.
+Images will be resized to fit the ascii text.
+Videos will honor the aspect ratio of the input, but resolution will be scaled differently approximately to `(height|width) / scale_down * font_size`
       --use-max-fps-for-output-video
-            Use the max_fps setting for video file outputs

-    -r, --rotate <ROTATE>
+          Use the max_fps setting for video file outputs -r, --rotate <ROTATE>
           Rotate the input (0 = 90 CLOCKWISE, 1 = 180, 2 = 90 COUNTER-CLOCKWISE)
   -h, --help
-            Print help information
+          Print help
   -V, --version
-            Print version information
+          Print version
 ```

 # Installation

+Below are different ways you can install **mediatoascii**

+## [Recommended] Portable Binaries

+> :warning: Note: you may need to disable your antivirus for the downloaded executable if it blocks it

+Pre-compiled binaries are available to download and use immediately under [Releases](https://github.com/spoorn/media-to-ascii/releases).
+These don't require compiling/building dependencies so installation is much faster.
+Select the one for your system

+- `mediatoascii-x86_64-unknown-linux-gnu` for Windows
+- `mediatoascii-x86_64-unknown-linux-gnu` for Linux-based systems (Ubuntu/WSL2/etc.)
+- `mediatoascii-x86_64-apple-darwin` for macOS

+Extract the artifacts, then you can then run the binary like any shell/script file in a terminal e.g. `./path/to/mediatoascii <ARGS>`|`cd path/to/mediatoascii && ./mediatoascii <ARGS>, or you can add it to your system PATH so it can be run from any directory.
+You can easily find tutorials on the internet for "add a binary file to system PATH" for your OS system.

+## [Optional] Cargo

+If you choose an installation method below that involves the `cargo` command, you'll want to install the rust toolchain which includes `cargo` if you don't already have it: https://doc.rust-lang.org/cargo/getting-started/installation.html

 ## Prerequisite: OpenCV

-OpenCV 4.x is required on the system.
+OpenCV 4.x is required on the system if you are not using the pre-compiled binaries installation, which has OpenCV statically linked into the executable.

 **mediatoascii** depends on [OpenCV Rust Bindings](https://github.com/twistedfall/opencv-rust) which require the OpenCV C++ libraries to be installed.